Skip to main content

 Climate And Weather

 The park has a cool-temperate oceanic climate moderated by the cold Malvinas Current.
 Summer (December–March) temperatures are mild, ranging from 8 to 20°C, while winters are cold and raw, with highs of 4–10°C and occasional light snow.
 Strong, persistent westerly winds are a defining feature, often exceeding 60 km/h and limiting small-boat operations.
 Annual precipitation is modest, around 200 mm, spread relatively evenly through the year, though fog is frequent, particularly in spring and autumn.
 Sea temperatures remain cold year-round, ranging from 4 to 12°C, sustaining the nutrient-rich waters that support abundant marine life.
 Weather can change rapidly, and visits to the outer islands depend heavily on wind and sea conditions.
-Visitors should be prepared for layered clothing, waterproof gear, and potential last-minute itinerary changes due to weather.

 Human History

 The coast of Santa Cruz was traversed for millennia by Tehuelche peoples, who hunted guanacos inland and harvested shellfish, sea lions, and seabirds along the shore.
 European contact began with Ferdinand Magellan's 1520 expedition and intensified with later Spanish, Dutch, and British explorers seeking shelter in Puerto Deseado, named by English navigator Thomas Cavendish in 1586.
 Sir Francis Drake and Charles Darwin (aboard HMS Beagle in 1834) also visited and documented the region's wildlife.
 Sealers and whalers exploited the coast heavily during the 18th and 19th centuries, decimating fur seal and sea lion populations.
-Puerto Deseado grew as a fishing and livestock port, and in the 20th century became a center for marine science.
+Puerto Deseado grew as a fishing and livestock port, and in the 20th century became a centre for marine science.
 Today, local communities remain closely tied to fishing and conservation-based tourism.

 Park History